DecimaASI007/BharatwASI/README.md

 🔹 Self-Reliant AI Ecosystem - No dependency on global AI providers.

-🔹 Cultural & Linguistic Representation - AI that understands India better than any other chatbot.
+🔹 Cultural & Linguistic Representation - ASI that understands India better than any other chatbot.

-🔹 Open-Source & Collaborative - A community-driven initiative to enhance AI capabilities for all.
+🔹 Open-Source & Collaborative - A community-driven initiative to enhance ASI capabilities for all.

 ## 🤝 Contribution Guidelines